Clay Gould Ballpark: Renaming and renovations

+Change has been a constant at the home of the Mavericks as UTA fans and visitors to the facility would be hard-pressed to go to Clay Gould Ballpark consistently in any five-year period without noticing a major upgrade or renovation.

+After the conclusion of the 1986 season, the playing surfaced was completely upgraded, which entailed an entire regrading of the field, re-sodding of the grass-playing surface, new irrigation system, infield dirt mixture and the addition of a warning track.

+In the summer of 1992, following two conference titles in three years, box seats were added directly behind home plate, a new backstop, minor renovations to the press box and minor field upgrades.

-The baseball stadium portion of the Arlington Athletic Center was renamed Allan Saxe Stadium in 1999 after popular Professor Allan Saxe's gifts made renovations possible, which included a three-foot-high brick wall that spans from dugout to dugout and a new net backstop.
-Professor Saxe also contributed to renovations for UT Arlington softball field, and it was renamed Allan Saxe Field six years earlier.
+Prior to the 1994 season, the Arlington Athletic Center was renamed to Allan Saxe Field after popular Professor Allan Saxe's gifts made renovations possible, which included a new press box, replacing the previous open-air facility, a rebuilt grandstand, a shaded canopy over a portion of the seats, and a new lighting system.
+Capacity was expanded from 1,000 to 1,200.
+Professor Saxe also contributed to renovations for UT Arlington softball field.

+The baseball stadium was renamed to Allan Saxe Stadium in 1995, while the softball venue kept the Allan Saxe Field moniker.

+In the winter of 1998, a new three-foot high was added that spanned from dugout to dugout, adding one of the first aesthetically-appealing additions to the Stadium, as well as replacing the net backstop.

-Allan Saxe Stadium was once again renamed a few years later after Clay Gould, a UT Arlington player from 1989 to 1993 and the program's fourth head coach (1999–2001).
+Allan Saxe Stadium was once again renamed a few years later after Clay Gould, a UT Arlington player from 1989 to 1993, an assistant coach from 1997 to 1999 and named the program's fourth head coach following the '99 season.
 Gould died of Colon Cancer on June 23, 2001.
-The renaming was urged by Professor Saxe and coincided with a fundraiser to further enhance the stadium, with a new exterior and entryway, press box improvements, replacement of a chain link outfield fence with wooden fencing and a batters eye, expanded seating capacity and a new state-of-the-art lighting system, allowing the stadium to play night games for the first time.
+The renaming was urged by Professor Saxe and coincided with a fundraiser to further enhance the stadium, with a new exterior and entryway, press box improvements, replacement of a chain link outfield fence with wooden fencing and a batters eye, expanded seating capacity and a new state-of-the-art lighting system, replacing the inadequate existing lights to allow the stadium to play night games for the first time.

 Clay Gould's memorial plaque was unveiled at the main entryway during the dedication of the newly renamed stadium on April 26, 2003, prior to a conference game with Louisiana-Monroe.

 A Daktronics Prostar LED Display video board replaced the older, outdated scoreboard in left center field in 2009.
 Additionally, the fan experience was upgraded as well by adding new seats to replace worn, older seating in the center grandstand.